 Leaving home as a young person

 The best way to leave home is after careful thought and planning.
-Leaving your parental home at a very young age, especially if you have nowhere to go, should be the very last option that you should consider.
+Leaving your parental home at a very young age, especially if you have nowhere to go, should be the very last option that you consider.
 You could easily end up homeless.

 You won't be entitled to a council home and you may have to find a deposit and rent in advance for a home in the private sector.